Upgraded SKF Explorer self-aligning roller bearings extend service life

 When SKF first launched the SKF Explorer performance class in 1999, it set new standards for bearing performance.

 By combining material, design and manufacturing improvements, SKF engineers and scientists were able to maximize the effect of lubrication and minimize the effects of friction, wear and contamination.
 The result: a performance class of bearings that provided higher load carrying capacity and extended bearing service life.
-The superior behaviour of this performance class has been confirmed and validated by leading certification bodies, certificate 72736 dated 10/05/2006 from Germanischer Lloyd and CPN-1441-1 dated 10/05/2006 from Det Norske Veritas.
+The superior behavior of this performance class has been confirmed and validated by leading certification bodies, certificate 72736 dated 10/05/2006 from Germanischer Lloyd and CPN-1441-1 dated 10/05/2006 from Det Norske Veritas.

 From a materials perspective, SKF Explorer self-aligning roller bearings were characterized by an extremely clean and homogenous bearing steel that underwent a unique heat treatment process.
 The purity of the steel gave SKF Explorer bearings their exceptional strength and durability.
 The heat treatment created the optimal combination of hardness and dimensional stability.